jbussemaker/SBArchOpt/sb_arch_opt/problems/readme_problems.md

 - MD: whether the problem is a mixed-discrete problem or not
 - MO: whether the problem is a multi-objective problem or not
 - HIER: whether the problem contains hierarchical variables
-- HC: whether the problem contains hidden constraints (i.e. some points might fail)
+- HC: whether the problem contains hidden constraints (i.e. some points might fail to evaluate); see also failure_rate
 - n_valid_discr: number of valid discrete design points (i.e. ignoring continuous dimensions)
 - imp_ratio: imputation ratio; ratio between the number of declared and valid discrete design points (1 means there are no invalid design vectors)
 - dependencies: name of the optional dependencies list to install to use the test problem (`python setup.py install[name]`)
+- fail_rate: fraction of randomly-sampled points that fail to evaluate
 - t_eval: rough estimate of the time it takes to evaluate one design point (practically instantaneous if left empty)
 - dist_corr: distance correlation between design vectors and assignment patterns (higher is better)